 Many historians credit JFS for their dominant consensus narrative, and indeed, his collection is impressive.
 But like Clayton and others, can his affidavits be completely trusted?
 It wasn't as if JSF went through the estates of these wives and found written journal testimonies.
 These were interviews from a biased standpoint collected either by JSF, or Andrew Jensen, Church historian.
 How many of their testimonies were encouraged, cajoled, or even threatened?
 How many of their memories can be trusted as these events happened decades later?
 How did these women view their efforts in light of protecting a Church they loved and cherished?
 How many of them were conflicted in their loyalty of Brigham Young or Heber C. Kimball, their current husbands?
 Indeed, this game was not limited to JSF.
 His cousin, JSIII would interview and notarize some of these women and get conflicting accounts.
 Truly, a counter-narrative testimony (and there were some) that came through JSIII would have been more impressive due to him coming into the lion's den and asking these women to testify against the lions.
 Accusations of changing testimonies after the fact abounded on both sides.
 Are these affidavits reliable?

 It's maybe too easy to dismiss these women as liars and shaming them for their loyalty to Brigham Young and the Church.
 The principle of how we treat others, especially women in history, who were as likely victims of an inherently abusive power structure can’t be ignored.
-And it's possible that while lies may have occurred, it is more likely they would have done it to save their family's reputations, to testify on behalf of a Church they loved, than in any attempt to conspire.
+And it's possible that while lies may have occurred, it is likely they would have done it to save their family's reputations, to testify on behalf of a Church they loved, than in any attempt to conspire out of greed or power.
 If they did lie, they were pawns in a game to protect the power of institutions run by men.
-Let's recognize that possibility.
+Let's recognize that challenge.